Last Updated: 5/10/21 | May 10th, 2021

 Way back in 2008, I created a list of ten of the best travel movies ever.
-It’s a great list.
+It was a great list.
 But 2008 was a long time ago.
-(Have I really been blogging for ten years?!
-What?!)
 Since I watch a lot of movies on flights and there have been many wonderful and breathtaking travel movies made since then, watching The Way a few days ago made me realize that we’re long overdue for a list of my all-time favorite best travel movies that will inspire you to get off the couch, pack your bag, and head to unknown lands:

 Besides being an all-around incredible movie, it takes you into the heart of chaotic Tokyo.
 Bill Murray and Scarlett Johansson play two characters adrift in their hotel…at least until they cut loose and explore Tokyo.
 They are suffering from a self-imposed confinement, and that bonds them together.
 Together, they escape into Tokyo with its nonstop energy.
 The sights, sounds, and energy overwhelm you and will have you booking a flight to Japan.
 It’s one of my favorite movies of all time.